How Much Epoxy for a River Table or Deep Pour (Lifts, Pours & Wait Times)

 Worked example

-A river table: 84 in long, 36 in table width, with 15 in and 14 in slabs — river gap = 36 − 15 − 14 = 7 in.
+A river table: 84 in long, 36 in table width, with 15 in and 14 in slabs, so the two slabs leave a 7 in river gap.
 Footprint = 84 × 7 = 588 in².
 Poured 3 in deep: volume = 588 × 3 = 1,764 in³, or 1,764 ÷ 231 = 7.64 gal raw.
 With a 10% waste allowance: 8.40 gal total to order.
-At 3 in deep — over the roughly 2 in single-pour threshold — this pour needs 2 lifts of about 1.5 in each, not one shot.
+At 3 in deep (over the roughly 2 in single-pour threshold), this pour needs 2 lifts of about 1.5 in each, not one shot.

 Try it with your own mold